Household registration in Taiwan: Derived documents

 Other official copy of specific household registration records, including marriage certificate, divorce certificate, records of marriage, records of address changes, records of name changes are also available to apply in a Household Registration Office.

 Household registration and citizenship

 Under Taiwanese law, household registration guarantees an individual the right of abode in Taiwan, and the ability to fully exercise their civil and political rights, such as the right to vote.
 Thus, the term national with household registration is sometimes used to refer to a citizen in official documents.

 Note that under the current Taiwanese nationality law, a person with Taiwanese nationality does not necessarily have household registration.
 Although a national without household registration is eligible to apply for a Taiwan passport, these passports differ from those issued to Taiwanese citizens with the former having far more restrictions than the latter.

+If the spouse of an ROC national is a resident of the People's Republic of China (PRC), they can obtain household registration in Taiwan in approximately six years without acquiring ROC nationality first.
+Spouses who are nationals of other countries need to become naturalized ROC nationals first after having resided in Taiwan for three years.
+It then takes an additional one to five years for them to become eligible for household registration in Taiwan.